TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_sdl.rst

    :align: center
    :alt: Lyapunov exponent and GP std over BO steps for the SDL demo

-   (orange = :math:`|\lambda_{\max}|` × 10⁶, left
+   (orange = :math:`|\lambda_{\max}|`, left
    axis; blue = GP std, right axis).

-Both signals open extremely high — :math:`|\lambda_{\max}|` ≈ 2.3 × 10⁶ and std ≈
+Both signals open elevated — :math:`|\lambda_{\max}|` ≈ 58 and std ≈ 12 200
-12 500 — and decline together through step 15 before settling.
-The
-co-variation is tighter here than in any other demo: every major spike in surrogate uncertainty corresponds to a proportional spike in :math:`|\lambda_{\max}|`.
-After step 15 both quantities plateau near their minima (:math:`|\lambda_{\max}|` ≈ 10⁵, std ≈ 500), suggesting the BO loop has found a stable region of the Fréchet landscape.
-The convergence of both signals simultaneously is a strong positive indicator: the surrogate is becoming simultaneously less uncertain *and* less dynamically sensitive, confirming that the BO has located a genuine minimum rather than a numerical artefact.
+— and remain volatile for the whole run, without either one settling into a flat late-run plateau.
+The two loosely co-move at some points (both dip toward their respective floors around steps 8–10) but not others: the std series' single biggest spike is at step 2 (≈ 14 600), while :math:`|\lambda_{\max}|`'s biggest spike is at step 20 (≈ 144, the run maximum) — a point where std is comparatively unremarkable.
+Both series still show large excursions in the run's final third (std spikes at steps 17 and 24; :math:`|\lambda_{\max}|` spikes at step 20 and rises again toward step 24), consistent with ``LyapunovStability``'s stable fraction staying flat at 0.2 rather than improving toward the end of the run.
+The partial, inconsistent co-movement suggests surrogate uncertainty and dynamical sensitivity are tracking related — though not identical — aspects of how well-resolved the Fréchet landscape is in each queried region.

 Pareto frontier: GP posterior std vs Fréchet distance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~